 - Significant benefit over existing treatments

-The COMP concluded that the claim of a significant benefit of NexoBrid in the treatment of partial deep dermal and full thickness burns is justified because, when compared with standard debridement treatment in a study involving 156 hospitalised burns patients, it was shown to reduce the need for surgery as well as the extent of skin grafting required (decreasing trauma, pain and scarring for the patient).
+The COMP concluded that the claim of a significant benefit of NexoBrid in the treatment of partial deep dermal and full-thickness burns was justified because, when compared with standard debridement treatment in a study involving 156 hospitalised burns patients, it was shown to reduce the need for surgery as well as the extent of skin grafting required (decreasing trauma, pain and scarring for the patient).

-Therefore, although other satisfactory methods for the treatment of this condition have been authorised in the EU, the COMP concluded that NexoBrid is of significant benefit for patients affected by partial deep dermal and full thickness burns.
+Therefore, although other satisfactory methods for the treatment of this condition had been authorised in the EU, the COMP concluded that NexoBrid is of significant benefit for patients affected by partial deep dermal and full-thickness burns.

 |Name||Language||First published||Last updated|